beNative/lazarus/README.md

 * **Align lines**: align multiple lines based on tokens found in the current selection.
 * **Common Syntax coloring rules** for all registered highlighters.
 * **Advanced docking** support.
+* **Multi-caret** support.
+* **Synchronized edit** support.

 # Other features:

-* Single native and fast executable, no external libraries required.
+* Single native and fast executable.
+No external libraries are required.
 * Portable, as settings are stored in a single XML-file.
-* Syntax highlighting.
+* Customizable syntax highlighting.
+* Support for user definable highlighters.
+Highlighter rules can be specified using XML.
 * Code folding depending on syntax (currently for XML, HTML and Pascal code but will be extended to support all highlighters).
-* Multi-line comment folding.
+* Multi-line comment, region and selection folding.
-* Selection folding.
-* Region folding.
-* Synchronized edit.
-* Line modification indicators.
+* Gutter with line index and modification indicators.
-* Line numbers display.
 * Smart searching of the word at the caret position (CTRL-ALT-UP/CTRL-ALT-DOWN)
 * Highlighting of words matching the selected word.
 * Highlighting of text matching the selected block.
+* Highlighting of search matches.
 * Highlighting of matching bracket.
 * Routine seperators.
-* Highlighting of search matches.
 * Comment and uncomment (for both line and block comments) handling depending on active highlighter.
 * Column selection mode.
-* Supports user definable highlighters.
-Highlighter rules can be specified using XML.
 * Extensive set of keyboard shortcuts allowing fast navigation and intuitive text editing.
 * Drag and drop support for both files and code selections.
 * Search & replace in multiple opened files with regular expression support.